A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Model Validation for Multiple Linear Regression

+One of the popular tests in the model evaluation step is the statistical significance test for regression coefficients.
+This test checks if the estimated regression coefficients are non-zero using Student's $t$-distribution.
+Let $s(\boldsymbol{A})_j$ and $\hat{x}_j$ be the standard deviation and estimated coefficients, respectively, of explanatory variable $j \in \{1,...,k\}$.
+Then, the coefficients follow Student's $t$-distribution.

-Note that the $t$-statistic is constant when the number of selected variables $k$ is fixed.
-Our interest is to test whether coefficient $\hat{x_j}$ is equal to zero.
-If $\hat{x_j}$ is close to zero, then it can be regarded that there is no linear relationship between the response variable and $x_j$.
-Formally, the following hypothesis can be tested:
+Our interest is to test whether coefficient $\hat{x}_j$ is equal to zero.
+We conclude that linear relationship between the response variable and the $j$-th explanatory variable is not statistically significant if $\hat{x}_j$ is close to zero with a large standard deviation.
+On the other hand, if $\hat{x}_j$ is large enough, we conclude that there is a significant linear relationship.
+Formally, the following hypothesis can be tested: $H_0: x_j = 0, H_1: x_j \neq 0.$ Thus, to reject the null hypothesis, the following inequality must hold: